salesforce-heroku-workshops/enterprise-java-developer/index.md

 4. Paste your `API Key` into the `API Key` field
 5. In the `App Name` field enter the name of your app
 6. Select `Submit`

-Back in Eclipse you can view the details about the application on Heroku:

-1. Select `Window` from the menu bar
-2. Select `Show View`
-3. Expand `Heroku` in the list
-4. Select `My Heroku Applications`
-5. Select `Ok`
-6. Double-click on your application in the list to view it's details

 This project uses Apache Maven for managing it's dependencies and to build the project.
 You can see the dependency and build definition in the `pom.xml` file.
 Among the dependencies you will see dependencies for Spring MVC.
 You will also see a section for the `maven-dependency-plugin` which copies the `webapp-runner` dependency into a directory when the Maven `package` phase runs.
 This makes it easy to run the application with `webapp-runner` which is a simple wrapper around Apache Tomcat.